telerik/winforms-docs/scheduler/localization/translating-strings.md

 # Translating Strings

 ##

 To localize __RadScheduler__ to display control text and messages in a specific language:

 * All required classes for localization are defined in __Telerik.WinControls.UI.Localization__ namespace.

 * Start by creating a descendant of the __RadSchedulerLocalizationProvider__ class.

 * Override the __GetLocalizedString(string id)__ method and provide a translation for the messages.
 If a translation is not provided, the default value will be returned.
 This behavior is guaranteed by the call to the base __GetLocalizedString__ method in the default clause of the switch statement in the example.

-Below is a sample implementation of a custom localization provider: #_[C#]_
+Below is a sample implementation of a custom localization provider:

 {{source=..\SamplesCS\Scheduler\Localization\CustomSchedulerLocalizationProvider.cs region=schedulerProvider}}
 {{source=..\SamplesVB\Scheduler\Localization\CustomSchedulerLocalizationProvider.vb region=schedulerProvider}}